survivejs/webpack-book/manuscript/11_Packages.md

 -# Packages

-In this part we will learn to understand npm packaging and related webpack techniques.
+In this part, we will learn to understand npm packaging and related webpack techniques.